 Your family doctor can help you make a diet plan that supports your kidney health.
 This is important because your diet may need to change as your kidney disease and the medicines you take change.
 Your doctor may recommend that you work with a registered dietitian to be sure you get the right amount of calories each day.

-To increase your calorie intake, your doctor or dietitian may suggest adding simple carbohydrates.
-These can be found in hard candy, honey, or jelly.
+To increase your calorie intake, your doctor or dietitian may suggest adding simple carbohydrates or foods with high carbohydrate concentrations.
 Fats can be a good source of calories.
 But saturated fats increase your risk of cardiovascular disease.
 Avoid foods such as fatty cuts of meat, butter, dairy products, baked goods, and fried foods.
 These often contain saturated fats.
 Instead, choose monounsaturated or polyunsaturated fats, such as olive oil or canola oil.
-These “good” fats are better for your cardiovascular health.
+These good fats are better for your cardiovascular health.

 You can track how your diet is affecting your kidneys.
-A number of tests are available to help.
+Several tests are available to help.
 The tests can tell you whether your diet is reducing the stress on your kidneys.

 To measure how well your kidneys are filtering waste from your blood, your doctor may estimate your glomerular filtration rate (eGFR).
 This test evaluates the amount of creatinine (a type of waste) in your blood.
 A declining eGFR indicates that your kidney function is getting worse.
 Other changes in your diet or medicines may be necessary.